 Samples¶

-Trecs includes a progressive tutorial series and two full game samples.
-Each sample builds on concepts from previous ones.
+A progressive tutorial series plus full game samples.
+Each builds on the previous.

 | # | Sample | Concepts |